 S. G. Kong, J. Heo, B. R. Abidi, J. Paik, and M. A. Abidi, Recent Advances in Visual and Infrared Face Recognition - A Review, Computer Vision and Image Understanding, Vol. 97, No. 1, pp.103-135, January 2005.
 (Most Cited Paper Award)

-Proc.
-Workshop on Object Tracking and Classification Beyond the Visible
+Object Tracking and Classification Beyond the Visible Spectrum (OTCBVS04),

 This research aims at developing hyperspectral imaging and signature classification techniques for real-time, non-invasive diagnosis of skin cancers.
 The application focus involves the study and correlation of reflectance/fluorescence image signals with neoplastic properties of normal and tumor tissues.
 A technical innovation of this project is the combination of an advanced computing algorithm based on the support vector machine with a real-time hyperspectral imaging system for detecting small differences in reflectance and fluorescence profiles of normal and malignant tumor tissues.
 This approach leads to significant advances in effective and rapid detection of tumors over large areas of organs and in the understanding of cancer in general.
 The developed skin cancer detection technique will be translatable to other diseases in other organ sites as well changing the future of diagnostic medicine.
 Early phase of this research has been successfully applied to the detection of skin tumors on poultry carcasses for food safety inspection.

 ■ Y. Zhao, X. Wu, S. G. Kong, and L. Zhang, Joint Segmentation and Pairing of Multispectral Chromosome Images, Pattern Analysis and Applications, Vol. 16, Issue 4, pp.497-506, November 2013.